Frameright/image-display-control-wordpress/src/README.md

 # Source code

-This folder contains two subfolders:
+This folder contains the following subfolders:

 - `admin/`: implementation of the plugin part firing on administrative hooks;
+- `assets/`: JavaScript and CSS assets to be served to the front-end;
 - `render/`: implementation of the plugin part firing on rendering hooks;
 - `vendor/`: third-party libraries.